todarom3/SeniorProject/cavanaugh_notes.md

 Week 7: On this week I completed making our midterm presentation and help to figure out what is going to be done in the second half of the semester.

-Week 8: On this week we presented the midterm presentation and helped work on finishing the API connection between the main components of our project, the dashboard and the machine learning model.
+Week 8: On this week we presented the midterm presentation.
+I also worked on creating a more complex and realistic transaction generator that accounts for more patterns, and has more features.